Two Decades Of Criminal Defense Experience

 Examples of misdemeanors include driving under the influence (DUI), simple battery and petty theft.
 Examples of felonies include aggravated battery, grand theft and murder.

 Felonies have greater long-term consequences.
 If you are convicted of a felony, then you will lose certain civil rights, such as the right to vote and the right to possess a firearm.
 A felony conviction can also impact your employment and housing opportunities.
-Because of these factors, if you are facing a misdemeanor or felony charge, you should consult with a criminal defense attorney.
+Because of these factors, if you are facing a misdemeanor or felony charge, you should consult with a Clearwater criminal defense attorney.

 What Sets Me Apart From Other Criminal Defense Lawyers

 I am one of the few attorneys who are certified to handle death penalty cases, and I am more than prepared to take on legal matters involving the heaviest penalties, whether they are assault charges, drug crimes or anything else.
-In my extensive experience, I have taken more than 80 cases to trial and have resolved far more outside of court.
+In my extensive experience, I have taken more than 80 cases to trial and have resolved thousands more outside of court.

 I will aim to win your case in whatever way represents your best interests.
 I have a long record of success in my work, and my trusted reputation has even granted me a position as a legal commentator on stations like CourtTV.
 My deep knowledge of criminal law, paired with my fierce style of representation, can be the winning edge in your case.

-I understand that there is more than one way to earn the best outcome possible in these cases.
+As a highly skilled Clearwater criminal defense lawyer, I understand that there is more than one way to earn the best outcome possible in these cases.
 When crafting a strategy with you, I will help you weigh your options to determine whether to pursue a not guilty verdict, a case dismissal, or minimized charges and sentencing.
 Whatever it takes to defend you, I will be by your side every step of the way.

 Protect Your Future: Consult A Clearwater Criminal Defense Lawyer